Erich von Däniken: Sarcophagus of Palenque

 Däniken claimed that the Sarcophagus of Palenque depicted a spaceman sitting on a rocket-powered spaceship, wearing a spacesuit.
-However, archaeologists see nothing special about the figure, a dead Maya monarch (K'inich Janaab' Pakal) wearing traditional Maya hairstyle and jewellery, surrounded by Maya symbols that can be observed in other Maya drawings.
+However, archaeologists see nothing special about the figure, a dead Maya monarch (Kʼinich Janaabʼ Pakal) wearing traditional Maya hairstyle and jewellery, surrounded by Maya symbols that can be observed in other Maya drawings.
 The right hand is not handling any rocket controls, but simply making a traditional Maya gesture that other figures in the sides of the lid also make, and is not holding anything.
 The rocket shape is actually two serpents joining their heads at the bottom, with the rocket "flames" being the beards of the serpents.
 The rocket motor under the figure is the face of a monster, symbol of the underworld.
 (In Chariots of the Gods?
 Von Däniken also incorrectly states the sculpture to be from Copán, rather than Palenque.)

 Peruvian stones

-Däniken put forward photographs of the Ica stones, stones in Peru which bear carvings of men using telescopes, detailed world maps, and advanced medical operations, all of which were beyond the knowledge of ancient Peruvians.
-But the PBS television series Nova determined that the stones were modern, and located the potter who made them.
+Däniken put forward photographs of the Ica stones, stones in Peru which bear carvings of men using telescopes, detailed world maps, and advanced medical operations, all of which were beyond the knowledge of ancient Peruvians; but the PBS television series Nova determined that the stones were modern, and located the potter who made them.
 This potter makes stones daily and sells them to tourists.
 Däniken had visited the potter and examined the stones himself, but he didn't mention this in his book.
 He says that he didn't believe the potter when he said that he had made the stones.
 Däniken says that he asked Doctor Cabrera, a local surgeon who owns the museum, and Cabrera had told him that the potter's claims were a lie and that the stones were ancient.
 But the potter had proof that Cabrera had thanked him for providing the stones for the museum.
 Däniken claimed that the stones at the museum were very different from those made by the potter, but the Nova reporters oversaw the manufacturing of one stone and confirmed that it was very similar to those in the museum.